 They will ensure a signed letting agreement is completed specifying the school's terms and conditions for hire.
-(COVID-19 supplementary conditions of hire available for school to adapt on the Grid)

-Relevant public liability cover must be in place and checked by the school.
+(COVID-19 supplementary conditions of hire available for school Health and Safety Policy and Procedures Page 22 of 37 to adapt on the Grid) Relevant public liability cover must be in place and checked by the school.